Ask Jack Fauntleroy

 Description

-General Description: The Atwell Ranch is a prime farming and cattle tract in the east-central portion of Callahan County.
+General Description: The Atwell Ranch is a prime cattle ranch in the east-central portion of Callahan County.
 It offers convenient access with CR 417 on the west side and CR 403 on the east.
-The ranch consists of 80% cultivated land and 20% native pastureland.
+The ranch consists of 80% pastureland and 20% tree cover.
 The terrain is gently rolling, featuring post oaks, live oaks, mesquite, hackberry trees, and other native vegetation typical of the area.
-The property includes five stock tanks that provide water for wildlife and cattle, with excellent underground water also available.
-There is wind production in the area with a wind farm situated just north of the ranch.
+The property includes five stock tanks that provide water for wildlife and cattle, with excellent underground water available.

-Directions: From the south side of Putnam, Texas, take Interstate Highway 20 and turn south on Houston St (FM 880).
-Travel 5.2 miles south to FM 1864 and turn east.
-Continue for approximately 3 miles to CR 403, then turn right.
+Directions: From the south side of Putnam, Texas, take Interstate Highway 20 and turn south on Houston Street (FM 880).
+Travel 5.2 miles south until turning east on FM 1864.
+Continue for approximately 3 miles until CR 403, then turn right.
 The entrance gate is 2.16 miles down CR 403 on the right.
 A "For Sale" sign marks the entrance.

 History: Atwell, Texas, was established in the 1870s and named after William Hawley Atwell, a district attorney for the Federal District Court of Northern Texas.
 Early settlers included Tobie Bell, Uncle Johnny Surles, J. T. Purvis, J. P. Hutchins, and Frank Abbott.
 By 1905, the community had a gin, a blacksmith shop, three churches, and several merchants.
 However, the population declined after 1915, and the post office closed in 1929.
 From 1925 to 1948, the population was recorded as 65; in 2000, it was estimated at eight.
 Today, one church remains.

-Vegetation: The property is populated with mature post oaks, live oaks, hackberry, mesquite, and other trees typical of the area.
-Forbs, browse, and cactus species include elbowbush, skunkbush, prickly pear, tasajillo, catclaw, lotebush, and greenbrier.
-Native grasses include side oats grama, bluestem, switchgrass, Texas wintergrass, dropseed, buffalo grass, and various other species.
-The vegetation supports typical Callahan County wildlife habitat and pastureland.
+Vegetation: The property is populated with mature post oaks, live oaks, hackberry, mesquite, and other trees common to the area.
+Coastal Bermuda can be found in the pastureland, increasing the productivity of the land.
+Native grasses include side oats grama, bluestem, switchgrass, Texas wintergrass, dropseed, buffalo grass, and various other grasses.
+Forbs, browse, and cactus species include wild plum, elbowbush, skunkbush, prickly pear, catclaw, lotebush, and greenbrier.

 Water: Five earthen stock tanks provide water for livestock and wildlife.
 The area receives an average of 29 inches of rainfall annually.
 The ranch has an older, non-active water well, and the property to the south has a new well producing 40 GPM.
 Good underground water is accessible, as the ranch is located above the Trinity Aquifer.

 Wildlife: The ranch supports abundant whitetail deer, turkey, hogs, quail, dove, ducks, and other native wildlife, offering excellent hunting and viewing opportunities.
 Migratory ducks utilize the stock tanks in the fall and winter.
-The ranch has not been leased for hunting, ensuring wildlife remains in excellent condition.
+The ranch has not been leased for hunting, ensuring wildlife to be in excellent condition.

 Soils: The soil across the ranch is predominantly Pedernales loamy fine sand, which has some limitations that may require special conservation practices.
 The soil is suitable for cultivated crops, pasture, range, woodland, and wildlife.

-Fencing: The perimeter fences are in fair to average condition, with one internal cross fence separating the western and eastern sides.
+Fencing: The perimeter fences are in good to fair condition, with one internal cross fence separating the western and eastern sides.

 Internal Roads & Access: The road frontage on CR 417 features one entry gate in the northwest corner, with a back gate on CR 403.
-The interior road system is limited and could benefit from improvement.
+The interior road system is limited and could be improved upon.

 Electricity: Electricity is provided by Taylor Electric Cooperative, with poles located along the county roads.